MiguelAngelCGM/OllamaChatAutonomous/README.md

-# Ollama Chat - Chatbot with Ollama
+# Ollama Chat Autonomous - Autonomous Ollama Chatbot

 This project implements an autonomous chat system using Ollama, where two artificial intelligence models interact with each other in a continuous conversation.